submariner-io/submariner-website/src/content/community/releases/_index.en.md

 This is a bugfix release:

 * Fix issue with Service addresses being resolved before the service is ready.
-* Varous fixes for the `--image-overrides` flag when used with the `subctl diagnose` command.
+* Various fixes for the `--image-overrides` flag when used with the `subctl diagnose` command.
 * Fix overriding the metrics proxy component in `subctl join`.

 ## v0.13.4